 Shared Ownership is available to help people to gain home ownership even though they cannot afford to purchase a property outright.
 Applying for a Shared Ownership home is done through individual registered housing providers.

-A developer will sell the affordable properties to a Registered Provider (RP), who then sells a percentage (25% - 75%) of the property to you.
-As well as any mortgage you take out, you will also pay rent to the RSL on the remaining percentage.
+A developer will sell the affordable properties to a registered housing provider, who then sells a percentage (25% - 75%) of the property to you.
+As well as any mortgage you take out, you will also pay rent to the RP on the remaining percentage.
 In some cases, if a high percentage is bought at the initial stage, you may not have to pay rent.
-You would usually be able to buy further shares in the property from the RP – this is called “staircasing”.
+You would usually be able to buy further shares in the property from the registered housing provider – this is called “staircasing”.

 In many cases it may be possible to staircase to 100% and own the property outright; however, on certain sites (especially in rural areas) staircasing may be restricted, for example to 80% ownership.
 This way, the registered housing provider retains ownership of a small percentage of the property, to ensure that the property continues to be available as affordable housing for the next buyer when you move on.

 There are a variety of affordable homes currently available across Cheshire East, including new developments and discounted re-sales.
 For a list of intermediate tenure homes for sale visit Cheshire Homechoice 'Homes to Buy Page'.

 Applying for affordable housing

 - Shared Equity and Discount for Sale - apply online by visiting; Affordable Housing Application

 - Shared Ownership new build properties and re-sales - contact Help to Buy North West for further information by visiting www.helptobuynw.org.uk or calling 0300 790 0570.
 Help to Buy North West is the agent appointed by the Government to provide access to Help to Buy and Shared Ownership products in the Cheshire East area.

 For more information about Shared Equity and Discount for Sale contact contact our Low Cost home ownership Advisor;